Back to Blog

 How the scams play out

-In another variation of a tax return scam, a fraudster steals a taxpayer's personal information and files a fake tax return on their behalf, as described in the first scenario.
-However, instead of directing the refund into the victim's account, the scammer deposits the funds into their own account.
-When the taxpayer tries to file a legitimate return, the IRS will inform them they've already filed one – and collected the refund.
+In another variation of a tax return scam, a fraudster steals a taxpayer’s personal information and files a fake tax return on their behalf, as described in the first scenario.
+However, instead of directing the refund to be deposited into the victim’s account, the scammer has the funds deposited into their own account.
+When the taxpayer tries to file a legitimate return, the IRS will inform them they’ve already filed one – and collected the refund.

 Unfortunately, tax return scams are relatively easy to pull off.
-Scammers only need to get their hands on a victim's name, Social Security number, and date of birth.
+Scammers need only to get their hands onto a victim’s name, Social Security number and date of birth.
 All other information, including income and employment details, can be fabricated.
-Often, scammers get the information they need for the scam from other employees who work at the same company as the target and are willing to sell information about their co-workers to fraudsters.
+Often, scammers get the information they need for the scam from employees who work at the same company as the target and are willing to sell information about their co-workers to fraudsters.

 Protect yourself